davidusb-geek/emhass/docs/forecasts.md

 Where $P^{mix}_{PV}$ is the mixed power forecast for PV prodduction, $\hat{P}_{PV}(k)$ is the current first element of the original forecast data, $P_{PV}(k-1)$ is the now/current value of PV production and $\alpha$ and $\beta$ are coefficients that can be fixed to reflect desired dominance of now/current values over the original forecast data or viceversa.

 The `alpha` and `beta` values can be passed in the dictionnary using the `runtimeparams` option during the call to `emhass`.
 If not passed they will both take the default 0.5 value.
+These values should be fixed following your own analysis on how much weight you want to put on measured values to be used as the persistance forecast.
+This will also depend on your fixed optimization time step.
+As a default they will be at 0.5, but if you want to give more weight to measured persistance values, then you can try lower `\alpha` and rising `\beta`, for example: `\alpha=0.25`, `\beta=0.75`.
+After this you will need to check with the recored history if these values fits your needs.

 ## References